ta-data-lis/lab-reading-stats-concepts/README.md

 [A cool general explanation](http://arts.show/tested7)

 So, take one single example in the articles you just read, which specific test/s would you apply?
 (We want you just to do a draft and think a little bit how to apply the tests you already know in this case)

+### Answer challenge 3:
+On netflix example I would add that we could measure the impact of previous selection of the customer and change artwork taking that in consideration.
+If netflix would do this automatically (I believe they do already), it could take a guess in what artwork will would best for each customer and start A|B testing it to see if it is working.

 ## Deliverables
 You need to submit a markdown file with the answers to the questions above.
 You can create a new `.md` file or directly edit the `README.md`.